nshkrdotcom/mcp_client/docs/adr/0011-client-features-architecture.md

 2. ✅ Core modules never import/alias feature modules (one-way dependency)
 3. ✅ Each feature can be tested with a mock connection (no real transport needed)
 4. ✅ Adding new features requires no changes to core
-5. ✅ All errors are normalized through `MCPClient.Error`
+5. ✅ All errors are normalized through `McpClient.Error`
 6. ✅ Notification routing works without modifying core
 7. ✅ API feels natural to Elixir developers (positive user feedback)